 Satisfactory academic progress will be reviewed at the end of each payment period by the college’s Financial Aid Department for all students, and students who received aid the previous semester (payment period) will be notified of their updated status, in writing, via email.

-An Academic Plan is designed by a students academic advisor.
-Students will need to meet the standards of the Academic Plan each payment period until meeting the SAP standards.
-Not enrolling in college for a period of time then re-enrolling will not bring the student into compliance with the SAP policy, and may require the student’s academic plan to be re- adjusted.
+All students whose appeals are granted are placed on an Academic Plan.
+The Academic Plan will require the student to meet two standards: earning a 2.0 semester GPA and passing 75 percent of hours attempted.
+These standards progress a student towards completion of their degree or certificate program within a reasonable time frame.
+Students will need to meet the requirements of the Academic Plan each payment period until meeting the SAP standards.
+Not enrolling in college for a period of time then re-enrolling will not bring the student into compliance with the SAP policy.

 A student may only receive federal aid for one previously passed course.
 All repeated courses are included in the total attempted hours for SAP evaluation.